VahidehRasekhi/twitter_sentiment_analysis/README.md

 * https://www.rstudio.com/products/rstudio/
 * https://www.r-project.org/

-* The codes used to analyze the data and create the app are available on this github repository:
+* The codes used to analyze the data and create the app are available on this GitHub repository:
 * https://github.com/VahidehRasekhi/twitter_sentiment_analysis